Development of an uncertainty-aware equation of state for gold: First-principles Helmholtz free energy

 \subsection{Ground state energy}

-The ground state energies of fcc solids were calculated using DFT within the framework of plane-wave pseudopotentials.
-We utilized various exchange-correlation functionals within the DFT framework, including LDA,PBE,PBEsol, and the relativistic effect.
-Table~\ref{tab:Au_DFT} lists the equilibrium bulk properties of Au based on various DFT functionals.
-Among these, PBEsol and PBEsol with S--O coupling yielded the most accurate bulk properties, as indicated in Table~\ref{tab:Au_bulk}.
+The ground-state energies of the fcc phase were calculated using DFT within the plane-wave pseudopotential framework.
+Several exchange–correlation functionals were applied, including LDA, PBE, PBEsol, as well as functionals that account for relativistic effects.
+The resulting equilibrium bulk properties of Au from these different DFT approaches are listed in Table~\ref{tab:Au_DFT}.
+Among the tested functionals, PBEsol and PBEsol with spin–orbit (S–O) coupling exhibit the closest agreement with the reference bulk data given in Table~\ref{tab:Au_bulk}.
+Figure~\ref{fig:DFT-cold_UQ_fcc} shows the corresponding cold curves and their deviations from the PBEsol reference.

-We performed an in-depth comparison of isotherm pressure against density using our DFT calculations and diamond anvil cell (DAC) data \cite{Takemura2008}, over a density span of 19.28 ($\rho_{0}$) to 26.5 g/cc.
-This analysis examined the pressure differences between our DFT results and the DAC data.
-The outcomes demonstrate a notable alignment between the two, with an overall consistency within a 2.5\% margin, as depicted in Figure~\ref{fig:DFT-DAC} (b).
-Additionally, we extended our comparison to higher pressures, reaching up to 600 GPa (36 g/cc), by contrasting our DFT data with recent findings using a toroidal diamond anvil cell (tDAC), as reported by Dewaele \textit{et al.} \cite{Dewaele2018}.
-In these high-pressure conditions, the discrepancies between DFT and tDAC data become more pronounced, culminating in differences as large as 8\% around 27 g/cc.
+For the high-pressure fcc phase, we performed a detailed comparison of isothermal pressure as a function of density using both our DFT calculations and diamond anvil cell (DAC) measurements \cite{Takemura2008}, spanning densities from 19.28 ($\rho_{0}$) to 26.5 g/cc.
+In this analysis, we examined the pressure differences between our DFT results and the DAC data.
+The two datasets agree very well overall, with deviations remaining below 2.5\%, as illustrated in Fig.~\ref{fig:DFT-DAC} (b).
+We then extended this comparison to higher pressures, up to 600 GPa (36 g/cc), by comparing our DFT results with recent toroidal diamond anvil cell (tDAC) measurements by Dewaele \textit{et al.} \cite{Dewaele2018}.
+Under these more extreme conditions, the discrepancies between the DFT and tDAC data become more pronounced, reaching up to about 8\% near 27 g/cc.